catamphetamine/javascript-time-ago/README.md

 ```

 * `tiny` is supposed to be the shortest one possible.
 It's not a CLDR-defined one and has been defined for `en`, `ru` and `ko` so far.
 * `narrow` is a CLDR-defined one and is supposed to be shorter than `short`, or at least no longer than it.
-I find `narrow` a weird one because for some locales it's the same as `short` and for other locales it's a really weird one (e.g. Russian).
+I find `narrow` a weird one because for some locales it's the same as `short` and for other locales it's a really weird one (e.g. for Russian).
 * `short` is "short".
 * `long` is "regular".